-Discussions have been completed with the local landowners and residents to acquire surface rights for the project.
-Once these agreements are formalized, the permit applications can be submitted.
+Discussions have been completed and during the period ended March 31, 2017, the Company entered into surface rights agreements with certain of the local landowners and residents for the project.
+With these agreements now formalized, the permit applications can be submitted.